zlatko-minev/pyEPR/README.md

  pip install attrdict
  ```
  3. Fork this pyEPR repository on GitHub with your GitHub account.
 You may clone the fork to your PC and manage it using the [SourceTree](https://www.sourcetreeapp.com/) git-gui manager.
  4. Add the pyEPR repository folder to your python search path.
 Make sure to add the git remote to the master is set up,  `git remote add MASTER_MINEV git://github.com/zlatko-minev/pyEPR.git`!  [(Help?)](https://stackoverflow.com/questions/11266478/git-add-remote-branch)
- 5. Edit pyEPR module `config.py`  to set your data-saving directory and other parameters of interest.
+ 5. Edit pyEPR module `config_user.py`  to set your data-saving directory and other parameters of interest.
+(To keep your changes local, use the shell command `git update-index --skip-worktree config_user.py` in the `pyEPR/pyEPR` folder)
  6. **ENJOY and cite pyEPR! **  :+1:

 #### Note for Mac/Linux.
 Follow the same instructions above.
 You shouldn't have to install mingw or modify distutils.cfg, since your distribution should come with gcc as the default compiler.